andydevs69420/qr-doctor/README.md

 # qr-doctor
 QrCode generator (missing source code. can't reverse engineer :smiling_face_with_tear:).
+The size is so big it reaches 42mb because I forgot to flutetr clean :zipper_mouth_face:.

 ## Description :fire:
 A simple qr-code generator made with flutter and dart